bennywong3/1340_gp114/README.md

 ```
  >First input the row number, and then the column number, finally the number of customers that you wanted them to leave.

- >Row number is in range 0 to 2, column number is in range 0 to 4 and number of customers left is in range 0 to 8.
+ >Row number is in range 0 to 2, column number is in range 0 to 4 and the number of customers left is in range 0 to 8.

 - **Check tables occupied for too long**